nodejs/diagnostics/documentation/memory/step1/using_heap_profiler.md

 # Using Heap Profiler

+To debug a memory issue we need to be able to see how much space our specific type of objects take, and what variables retain them to get garbage collected.
+For the effective debugging we also need to know the allocation pattern of our variables over time.

+The heap profiler acts on top of V8 towards to bring snapshots of memory over time.
+In this document, we will cover the memory profiling using:

+1. Allocation Timeline
+2. Sampling Heap Profiler

+Unlike heap dump that was cover in the [step 2](../step2/using_heap_snapshot.md), the idea of using real-time profiling is to understand allocations in a given time frame.

 ## Heap Profiler - Allocation Timeline

 Heap Profiler is similar to the Sampling Heap Profiler, except it will track every allocation.
 It has